 Conversely, if you’re consistently achieving 100% opens, there might be something affecting the results too.

 If you use MailPoet and you are having any the problems described above, please get in touch with our support team.

-Just to reassure you, we’re sharing our Top Newsletters (available in the stats page of our Premium plugin) so you can see how our top 5 email newsletters have performed (ranked by open rate).
+Just to reassure you, we’re sharing our Top Newsletters (available in the stats page) so you can see how our top 5 email newsletters have performed (ranked by open rate).
 When we sent 80 people an email about MailPoet stats, we had over 50% opens, compared to our normal fortnightly newsletter which tops out at about 30% on a good week.

 It takes time to learn…